kubeflow/website/content/docs/components/mpi.md

 ## Creating an MPI Job

 You can create an MPI job by defining an `MPIJob` config file.
-See [Tensorflow benchmark example](https://github.com/kubeflow/mpi-operator/blob/master/examples/tensorflow-benchmarks.yaml) config file for launching a multi-node TensorFlow benchmark training job.
+See [TensorFlow benchmark example](https://github.com/kubeflow/mpi-operator/blob/master/examples/tensorflow-benchmarks.yaml) config file for launching a multi-node TensorFlow benchmark training job.
 You may change the config file based on your requirements.

 ```
 cat examples/tensorflow-benchmarks.yaml